-- An overall reduction in Extended Treatment Rehabilitation/Dual Diagnosis (ETR/DD)beds from 82 to 28 beds (to be provided in one ETR/DD unit as an interim measure until further deinstitutionisation is possible) - Development of nine new beds for the High Secure Unit (operational since January 2012); - Development of a new 20-bed extended treatment and rehabilitation forensic unit (due to commence operation mid-2012); - Transfer of beds from the Barrett Adolescent centre to a new extended treatment adolescent mental health unit at a more appropriate site at Redlands (due for completion in 2014).
+- An overall reduction in Extended Treatment Rehabilitation/Dual Diagnosis (ETR/DD)beds from 82 to 28 beds (to be provided in one ETR/DD unit as an interim measure until further deinstitutionalisation is possible); - Development of nine new beds for the High Secure Unit (operational since January 2012); - Development of a new 20-bed extended treatment and rehabilitation forensic unit (due to commence operation mid-2012); and - Transfer of beds from the Barrett Adolescent Unit to a new extended treatment adolescent mental health unit at a more appropriate site at Redlands (due for completion in 2014).

-3. FINDINGS AND RECOMMENDATIONS- General and financial
+3. FINDINGS AND RECOMMENDATIONS- General and Financial